Sunday Night is Photo Night: A New Season

 OVERVIEW:

-But what if there were a way to distill the essence of meaning into a cohesive, engaging, illuminating practice?
+Brett addresses the question: what if there were a way to distill the essence of meaning in photographs into a cohesive, engaging, illuminating practice?

-As part of the process, Brett will guide you in a small group setting through lectures, assignments, critiques, and feedback sessions as you learn this new method of photography.
+As part of the process, Brett will guide you in a small group setting through lectures, assignments, critiques, and feedback sessions as you learn this new method of photography in a small group, intensive setting.

-Lessons will take place on Sundays between 6:00 PM–8:00 PM CDT/CST via Zoom.
-Video recordings will be provided if you miss any lessons and will be available for you to go back and watch at any time.
+Lessons will take place on Sundays between 6:00 PM–8:00 PM CST/CDT via Zoom.
+Please note that Daylight Saving Time begins on Sunday, March 9, 2025, so the time will shift to 6:00 PM–8:00 PM CDT after that date.
+Video recordings will be provided if you miss any lessons and will be available for you to go back and watch at any time

 schedule: